elastic/elastic-otel-java/README.md

-# Disclamer

-This is currently a work-in-progress project.

-# Elastic OpenTelemetry Java agent
+# Elastic OpenTelemetry Java distribution

-This project is the Elastic distribution of OpenTelemetry Java agent.
+This project is the Elastic distribution of the [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation).

+This is currently an early alpha release and should be used mostly for testing.

 ## Build

-Execute `gradle assemble`, the agent binary will be in `./agent/build/libs/elastic-otel-javaagent-${VERSION}.jar` where `${VERSION}` is the current project version.
+Execute `gradle assemble`, the agent binary will be in `./agent/build/libs/elastic-otel-javaagent-${VERSION}.jar` where `${VERSION}` is the current project version set in `version.properties`.

 ## Run